 6. We are excited to see that more than 57% of people indicate that they learn from pair working.
 Since pairing is one of the things we constantly model, we like to think we’ve helped this number become so high 🙂

 Overall I think the survey reflects a very bright future for ScrumMasters and agile coaches in South Africa.
 People are valuing this skill and the demand is growing.

 Of course all data is open to interpretation, so if you’d like to do your own data analysis, here is the raw data.
 If you would have any of your own insights from looking at the data, or have some suggestions for questions we should add to the survey in future, please leave a comment.

 Note: We had a few people who were not in South Africa do the survey and we excluded those results.
 Similarly, those that did not call themselves ScrumMasters or agile coaches were also left off the results.

-If you’d like to earn more as a ScrumMaster, up your game by taking our new Advanced ScrumMaster course, available online at Front Row Agile.
+If you’d like to earn more as a ScrumMaster, up your game by taking our new Advanced ScrumMaster course, available online.